 Cinematographer Karl Struss was a favourite of Neumann’s and they worked together on many films, including all the afore-mentioned of Neumann’s sci-fi movies.
 He is also a favourite of the editor of this blog, having filmed movies like Dr. Jekyll and Mr. Hyde (1931, review) starring Fredric March in an Oscar-winning effort as well as one of the best sci-fi films of the thirties, Island of Lost Souls (1932, review).
 He also filmed the turkey Mesa of Lost Women (1953) and The Alligator People (1959).
 Editor Harry W. Gerstad edited over 50 episodes of the TV series Adventures of Superman, as well as the B movies Unknown Island (1948) and The Alligator People.

-Matte painter Irving Block also did special and visual effects, or even acted as production designer, for films like Unknown World), Flight to Mars (both 1951), Captive Women, Invaders from Mars, the classic Forbidden Planet (1956), World Without End (1956), Kronos, Monster from Green Hell (1957), The Invisible Boy (1957), War of the Satellites (1958), Behemoth the Sea Monster, The 30 Foot Bride of Candy Rock and The Atomic Submarine (all 1959), as well as the TV series Men Into Space (1959-1960), some of which he also came up with the stories for or produced.
+Matte painter Irving Block also did special and visual effects, or even acted as production designer, for films like Unknown World, review), Flight to Mars (review, both 1951), Captive Women, Invaders from Mars, the classic Forbidden Planet (1956, review), World Without End (1956, review), Kronos, Monster from Green Hell (1957), The Invisible Boy (1957), War of the Satellites (1958), Behemoth the Sea Monster, The 30 Foot Bride of Candy Rock and The Atomic Submarine (all 1959), as well as the TV series Men Into Space (1959-1960), some of which he also came up with the stories for or produced.
 Not to forget The Saga of the Viking Women and their Voyage to the Waters of the Great Sea Serpent (1957), the film that made Roger Corman shun attempts at A films.
 Today Block is perhaps best known as writer, producer and production designer for Forbidden Planet.